timothyokooboh/accesible-vue-components/README.md

 # avc
-A collection of accessible and reusable user interface components currently being created with Vue 3, TypeScript and TailwindCSS.
+A collection of accessible and reusable user interface components created with Vue 3, TypeScript and TailwindCSS.
+Vitest and @testing-library/vue are used for tests.

 ## Components created so far include:
 - Accordion
 - Alert
+- AlertDialog